Family: Papaveraceae (the Poppy family), in the subclade Fumarioideae

 The other herbaceous climbers that might be confused with Adlumia fungosa can be distinguished as follows: Amphicarpaea bracteata has generally large, unlobed leaves and twining stems, unlike Adlumia.
 A. bracteata’s fruit is also a differentiating factor: it is a legume.
 Lespedeza procumbens is a perennial with a permanently creeping habit; it grows most often in dry, sandy sites that are not preferable to Adlumia.
 Its flowers are also borne on long stems, and are not as numerous as those of Adlumia.
 Species of Clematis in Michigan bear opposite leaves, a white or pink-purple rotate flower with all flower parts unfused, a capsular fruit, and can become woody once established.

 Other members of the family in Michigan (number species): In the sub-family Fumarioideae, three genera are found in Michigan: Dicentra (3), Corydalis (3), and Fumaria (1).
-Debate exists over whether Fumarioideae is a distinct family or whether its genera are part of the larger Papaveraceae.
-Here it is included in Papaveraceae.
+Some debate exists over whether Fumarioideae is a distinct family or whether its genera are part of the larger Papaveraceae (23).
+Here we include it in Papaveraceae.
 Thus in addition to the genera mentioned above, Papaveraceae include: Argemone (2), Chelidonium (1), Eschscholzia (1), Glaucium (1), Macleaya (1), Papaver (3), Sanguinaria (1), and Stylophorum (1).

 Ethnobotanical Uses: The genus was thought to have medicinal worth in the early 1800s (12).
 No specific ethnobotanical information was found however (13).